MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Receive-PSSession.md

 Accept wildcard characters: False
 ```

-###
+### Authentication

-Specifies the mechanism that is used to authenticate the credentials of the user in the command to reconnect to the disconnected session.
+Specifies the mechanism that is used to authenticate the credentials of the user in the command to
+reconnect to the disconnected session.
 The acceptable values for this parameter are:

 - Default
 - Basic